-A gradually improving economy in the United States, favorable demographics and a relatively modest new supply of multi-family units to date during the recent real estate cycle have contributed to improved apartment fundamentals in the Company s markets since 2010.
-As a result, year-over-year same store revenues and net operating income ( NOI ) increased by 5.1% and 5.2%, respectively, in the first quarter of 2013, as compared to the first quarter of 2012.
-The Company s operating results for the first quarter of 2013 and its outlook for the remainder of 2013 are more fully discussed in the Results of Operations and Outlook sections below.
+A relatively moderate supply of new apartment units, coupled with improving multifamily housing demand attributed to a gradually improving economy in the United States and favorable demographics, have contributed to improved apartment fundamentals in the Company s markets since 2010.
+As a result, year-over-year same store revenues and net operating income (NOI) increased by 4.1% and 4.1%, respectively, in the first nine months of 2013, as compared to the first nine months of 2012.
+The Company s operating results for the third quarter and first nine months of 2013 and its outlook for the remainder of 2013 are more fully discussed in the Results of Operations and Outlook sections below.
 The Company s outlook for the remainder of 2013 is based on the expectation that economic and employment conditions will continue to gradually improve.
 However, there continue to be significant risks and uncertainty in the economy and the unemployment rate continues to be higher than normal.
 If the economic recovery was to stall or U.S. economic conditions were to worsen, the Company s operating results would be adversely affected.
-Furthermore, development of new multi-family rental units has continued to increase, and over time, the Company expects that this will increase the competitive supply of rental units in the markets in which it operates.
+Furthermore, development of new multi-family rental units has continued to increase, and during the second half of 2013 and over time, the Company expects that this will increase the competitive supply of rental units in the markets in which it operates.
+This new supply has contributed to a moderation in the rate of rental income growth in recent quarters.